mengshu26/course_advanced_dbt/project_1.md

 ## Task 2: Doc Blocks

 * Added doc blocks for the most used columns in the Bingeflix data source.
-* Created a new doc block file for the ads platform.
-* Replaced all table and column descriptions in source yml and stg yml with doc block.
+* Replaced column descriptions with doc blocks.

 ## Task 3: Project Evaluator